joshflchan/joshflchan.github.io/_posts/2019-02-02-bizhacks-visualeyes.markdown

 consumer focus and predicting demographics and emotions when viewing marketing content.
 The project utilizes Swift (for iOS development), Microsoft Azure Cognitive Services API (for emotional facial analysis), ARKit 2 (for predictive eye-tracking), and Firebase (for storing data), and placed 1st at BizHacks 2019, winning Best Buy's Best Hack Award.

-*Note: This project is intended for internal testing only and not meant to be used to access public hardware"
+*Note: This project is intended for internal testing only and not meant to be used to access public hardware*

 ![Screenshot](https://raw.githubusercontent.com/joshflchan/joshflchan.github.io/master/assets/images/bizhacks_group.jpg)